drasimov/csa.guide/unit_3.md

 # AP CS A Unit Three: Boolean Expressions and Conditional Statements
 ## 1. Boolean Expressions
 ### Definition
 A Boolean expression in Java evaluates to either `true` or `false`, forming the foundation for decision-making in programs.
-In AP Computer Science A (AP CS A) Unit Three, Boolean expressions are used to control the flow of execution through conditional statements, enabling programs to respond dynamically to different inputs or conditions, such as determining a student’s eligibility for a course based based on their grades.
+In AP Computer Science A (AP CS A) Unit Three, Boolean expressions are used to control the flow of execution through conditional statements, enabling programs to respond dynamically to different inputs or conditions, such as determining a student's eligibility for a course based based on their grades.
 ### Components of Boolean Expressions
 Boolean expressions are constructed using:
 - **Relational Operators**: Compare two values and return a `boolean` result.